 - A few of its other commonly used names, meanwhile, include such terms as the miner’s cat, the ringtail cat, and the bassarisk.
-On the other hand, its scientific name remains that of the hard to pronounce term of the Bassariscus astutus.
+On the other hand, however, its scientific name remains that of the relatively hard to pronounce term of the Bassariscus astutus.

-- Most fortunately, the marvelous animal appears to be maintaining a population base that is both sufficient and stable.
+- Most fortunately, the marvelous animal also appears to be maintaining a population base that is both sufficient and stable.
 This seems to hold true throughout the entirety of its native range.
 The IUCN, therefore, presently lists it as Least Concern.

 Ring-Tailed Cat Physical Description

 Although the remarkable Ring-Tailed Cat remains an impressive species, it doesn’t earn that status due to sheer size.
 In point of fact, it’s a comparatively small variety of mammal.
 Somewhat surprisingly, it actually remains smaller than the average house cat.